kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 complexity of data serialization, partitioning, organization, and metadata system integration.
 These APIs do not replace or supersede any of the existing Hadoop APIs.
-Instead, the Data module acts as a targetted application of those APIs for its state use case.
+Instead, the Data module acts as a targetted application of those APIs for its stated use case.
 In other words, many applications will still use the HDFS or Avro APIs directly when the developer has use cases outside of direct dataset create, drop, read, and write operations.
 On the other hand, for users building applications or systems such as data integration services, the